tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que16)
 ### To enable relayed live streaming in TRTC, do I need to get an ICP filing for my domain name?
 To enable relayed live streaming, according to the requirements of applicable authorities, the playback domain name needs an ICP filing before it can be used.
-For more information, please see [Watch over CDN](https://intl.cloud.tencent.com/document/product/647/35242).

 [](id:que17)
 ### How long is the average delay in TRTC?